zhudotexe/FFXIV_PaissaHouse/README.md

 ## FAQ

-### Can this plugin automatically sweep for me?
+### Does this plugin automatically search for houses for me?
-**No.** It does not automate player actions in any way; you still have to teleport to each city, open the residential aethernet, and click through each tab manually.
-This plugin simply outputs any unbought houses it finds in each ward to the chat log.
+**No.** It does not automate player actions in any way; it depends on other players' contributions to housing data to send updates on new plots.

+If you're contributing, you still have to teleport to each city, open the residential aethernet, and click through each tab manually.
+Want to contribute?
+Check out *Contributing*, above.

 ### Why is it named PaissaHouse?
 Because it just sits there, silently, watching houses.
 Like a Paissa house.